Traveling from Valencia to Mallorca by ferry

 Am I allowed to travel from Valencia to Mallorca?

-Where can I book ferry tickets from Valencia to Mallorca?
+Where can I book cheap ferry tickets from Valencia to Mallorca?

-Cactus on a balcony in the quaint alleys of Palma de Mallorca.
+Cactus on a balcony in the alleys of Palma de Mallorca.

 Useful tips for your ferry trip from Valencia to Mallorca

-- Consider arriving at the port of Valencia at least 1h 30min before departure.
-The port gets quite busy in peak season, as it’s popular with travelers.
+- We recommend that you arrive at the port of Valencia at least 1,5 hrs before departure.
+The port can get quite busy, especially in the high season.

 - The best way to get around Mallorca is by car.
 You can bring your own vehicle or rent one on the island.
-There also buses and taxis available for your trips and excursions.
+There is also an extended bus network on the island.

 - Mallorca is known for its amazing beaches, secluded coves, beautiful architecture and top-notch dining options.
-The Balearic island is one of the top destinations in the Mediterranean Sea.
+From its ports, you can also easily travel to Ibiza and Menorca.